In the previous article, we created a screen to add a new car in our Cars app.

 6. Click Close to return to the Design Mode.

 Note: If you’re building an app you know is going to be used primarily on smartphones, Method best practice says it’s better to only show the most important fields in a grid rather than absolutely everything (in this case, maybe only Driver and Car Name).
 Method offers you the option to hide additional fields when the screen is loaded on a phone, which means they’d still be visible if you load the screen on your home computer.
-Do this for any field by clicking the Hide On Phone check box in the column properties.
+Do this for any field by unchecking the Show - On Mobile check box in the column properties.

-And we’re good!
-We’ve now set up our column headers which determine what information will be displayed in the grid.
+The grid has been created and we've set up the columns to determine what information will be displayed in the grid.

 In the next mission, we're going to set up the Navigation section of your screen.